-There are two different seasons for peak climbing in Nepal; Pre-Monsoon season (March-June) and Post-Monsoon (September-November), followed by some winter ascents but very few in numbers.
-We are suggested to climbing at Pre-Monsoon season, because, during to the Pre-Monsoon season has not much snow along the climbing routes and easy to fixed ice piton and ladder.
-Another hand, there will be very little chance to get altitude sickness. it is why we suggest at the Pre-Monsoon season climbing peaks.
-However, the weather is very beautiful at the Post-Monsoon even in the day (September-November).
+There are two seasons for peak climbing in Nepal; Pre-Monsoon season (March-June) and Post-Monsoon (September-November), followed by some winter ascents but very few in numbers.
+We are suggested to climb at Pre-Monsoon season, because, during to the Pre-Monsoon season has not much snow along the climbing routes and easy to fixed ice piton and ladder.
+Another hand, there will be very little chance of getting altitude sickness.
+It is why we suggest the Pre-Monsoon season climbing peaks.
+However, the weather is lovely during the Post-Monsoon, even during the day (September-November).